IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/subtask/README.md

 ### GET /api/subtask

-Returns a list of all subtasks.
+Returns a list of subtasks.
 You can filter the fields returned by passing query parameters with the field names.
-You can also limit the number of results with the `index` query param.
+Si usas los parámetros `page` o `pageSize`, la respuesta será paginada; si no, se devuelven todos los subtasks.

 **Query Parameters:**

 - Any field name (e.g. `title`, `isDone`, etc.) — if present, only those fields will be returned for each subtask.
+- `page` (optional): number — page number (pagination only if present)
-- `index` (optional): number — limits the number of subtasks returned.
+- `pageSize` (optional): number — number of subtasks per page (pagination only if present)

 **Examples:**

-- `/api/subtask?title&isDone` returns only the title and isDone fields for all subtasks.
+- `/api/subtask?title&isDone&page=2&pageSize=5` returns only the title and isDone fields for subtasks on page 2, 5 per page.
-- `/api/subtask?index=5` returns the first 5 subtasks with all fields.
+- `/api/subtask?page=1&pageSize=20` returns the first 20 subtasks with all fields.
-- `/api/subtask` returns all subtasks with all fields.
+- `/api/subtask` returns all subtasks with all fields (no pagination).

+- **Response:**
+  - Status: 200 OK
+  - Body: JSON array of subtask objects (or paginated object if paginación activa)

 ### GET /api/subtask/[id]

 Returns a single subtask by its ID.
+You can filter the fields returned by passing query parameters with the field names.

 **Params:**

 - `id` (int, required): Subtask ID (as part of the URL)

+**Query Parameters:**

+- Any field name (e.g. `title`, `isDone`, etc.) — if present, only those fields will be returned for the subtask.

 **Response:**